AnniGr/Stream-Cipher/README.md

 # Stream-Cipher

-Implementation a practical encryption application around a symmetric encryption algorithm
+Implementation of a practical encryption application around a symmetric encryption algorithm